Online matching with delays and stochastic arrival times: Introduction

-\paragraph{Paper Organisation.} In the following text, we first introduce all the necessary preliminaries in Section \ref{section:preliminaries}.
-Next, in Section \ref{section:algorithms}, we present the details of how Greedy and Radius algorithms work.
+\paragraph{Paper Organization.} We first introduce all the necessary preliminaries in Section \ref{section:preliminaries}.
+Next, we present the details of how Greedy and Radius algorithms work in Section \ref{section:algorithms}.
 In Sections \ref{section:lowerbound} - \ref{section:proof_greedy}, we provide the proofs for the lemmas mentioned in Section \ref{section:algorithms} correspondingly.
-After that, in Section \ref{sec:general_delay}, we consider the general case where the delay cost follows an arbitrary positive and non-decreasing function.
+In Section \ref{sec:general_delay}, we consider the general case where the delay cost follows an arbitrary positive and non-decreasing function.
 In Section \ref{section:mpmdfp}, we consider a variant of MPMD called MPMDfp, where it is allowed to clear a request by paying a penalty.
+In Section \ref{section:asymmetric}, we consider an asymmetric distance case where the distance cost between two requests located at $x, y$ is $(d(x, y)+d(y, x)) / 2$.
 Finally, in Section \ref{section:conclusion}, we mention some concluding remarks and open questions.